March 17 - May 11, 2018

 Sat 3/17, 4-6 pm: Opening reception

-Sat 4/7, 12-4 pm: Spring in the Square - From Flowers to FOREST and events throughout Capitol Square
+Sat 4/7, 12-4 pm: Spring in the Square - From Flowers to FOREST and other events throughout Capitol Square

 Fri 4/13, 6-8 pm: Women Rhyme - Guest poets perform new work